 If you are already managing your developers and operations people on GitHub, then using the GitHub Team synchronization offers a significant benefit.
 Instead of micro-managing users in both GitHub and Tideways, you can synchronize a GitHub team of an existing organization directly to Tideways and we will automatically keep this synchronization up to date.

-In the third step, you can select the team you want to import from the previously selected organization.
+In the second step, you can select the team you want to import from the selected organization.

 After verification, the team will be created and synchronization of users is started in the background.